• Featured Articles

 All the Caribbean islands were caught up in the seesaw battles and politics of the European powers from the 17th century onward, and Grenada’s towns and parishes ring with English and French and Spanish history.
 The French named their settlement “Fort Royal.”
 It became St George’s, after King George, when the British won over in 1763.
 But Grenada is a Spanish name, given, no doubt, by some Captain of the Spanish Main on his way home in a ship laden with gold plunder from Peru.

 Called “The Spice Island” because of its extravagant harvest of nutmeg (and other spices) Grenada is as verdant and beautiful as any island in the Caribbean.
-Its first-class hotels are famous for their style and comfort and service.
+Its first-class hotels are famous for their style, comfort, and service.
 Its beaches are spectacular.
 And the island is largely unspoiled.
 The forested mountains in its center are a protected National Park.

-But Grenada is on the outer edge of American vacation daydreams, though it’s not much further from the east coast than other Caribbean getaways.
+But Grenada is on the outer edge of American vacation daydreams, though it’s not much further from the East Coast than other Caribbean getaways.
 Maybe that’s because there are so few direct flights.
 Perhaps it’s the thought of driving in crazy island traffic on the “wrong” side of the road.
 Or maybe it’s the memory of the communist takeover and subsequent US invasion of Grenada in the 1980s.
-These and competition from more famous beach blanket hotspots in Florida and Mexico and the Caribbean have kept Grenada off most American vacation itineraries.
+These and competition from more famous beach blanket hotspots in Florida, Mexico, and the Caribbean have kept Grenada off most American vacation itineraries.
 Not to mention that Grenada just doesn’t have that many hotel rooms.

-So how did we get there, my wife my son and I?
-Every winter the New York Times Travel Show has a charity auction to raise money to train island students in “Hospitality Trades”.
+So, how did we get there, my wife, my son, and I?
+Every winter, The New York Times Travel Show holds a charity auction to raise money for training island students in “Hospitality Trades.”
 I made the $600 opening bid for three nights at the Mount Cinnamon Resort in Grenada and won.
-And for a couple of bucks more the hotel upgraded us to a two-story suite.
+And for a couple of bucks more, the hotel upgraded us to a two-story suite.
 When we got there, we couldn’t believe our luck.
 The place was luxurious, and the view was spectacular.
 We loved it right away.
 We could have been happy just lounging in the breeze and sipping wine on the portico for the whole three days.
 But we didn’t; we had things to do.
 Important things.
 Like… breakfast!

 Mount Cinnamon is, well, on a mount, a steep hillside overlooking Grande Anse Bay.
 The price for our world-class view was a stiff walk up or down.
 Going down wasn’t so bad, and breakfast was the siren call.
 It called us every morning; and we answered.
 The dining area was on a breezy veranda with wood plank floors, stucco walls, wooden beams and that great view out over the bay.
 Palm fronds shimmered in the breeze.
 Calypso and reggae from hidden speakers sweetened the mood.
 A tiny bird fluttered over.
 He took a perch on my bowl and a bite out of my watermelon chunk.
 He didn’t eat much, and he seemed to like it as much as me.
 The staff was unfailingly pleasant.
 They smiled and said “good morning.”
 We could have stayed there all day, lounging, talking, sipping coffee, watching the cruise ships in the distance inch into the docks in St Georges.
 But we didn’t.
 We had things to do.
 Important things.
 Like…beach combing!